sn/ohheycrypto/README.md

 - Multi-pair trading support
 - Backtesting framework
 - Web dashboard for monitoring
+- An improved Discord notification when making a profitable trades
+- Saving trade data to a SQLite database locally

 Please submit pull requests or open issues for discussion.